 DepositPhotos

-Some HSAs are self-directed and let you choose from thousands of stocks, bonds, exchange-traded funds (ETFs), and mutual funds.
+Some HSAs are self-directed, allowing you to choose from thousands of stocks, bonds, exchange-traded funds (ETFs), and mutual funds.
 In that case, how you invest is just about the same as how you’d invest in a traditional brokerage account or individual retirement account (IRA).
+However, other HSAs might require you to choose from a very limited set of mutual funds or ETFs, similar to how 401(k)s only allow you to choose from a handful of funds.

 If you have a high-deductible health care plan (HDHP) and are eligible for an HSA, research different HSA providers and their investment choices to determine which investments are available to you.